 - Cost reduction.
 When applied consistently over time, TQM can reduce costs throughout an organization, especially in the areas of scrap, rework, field service, and warranty cost reduction.
 Since these cost reductions flow straight through to bottom-line profits, there can be a startling increase in profitability.

 - Customer satisfaction.
 Since the company has better products and services, and its interactions with customers are relatively error-free, there should be fewer customer complaints.
 Fewer complaints may also mean that the resources devoted to customer service can be reduced.
+A higher level of customer satisfaction may also lead to increased market share.

 - Defect reduction.
 TQM has a strong emphasis on improving quality within a process, rather than inspecting quality into a process.
 This not only reduces the time needed to fix errors, but makes it less necessary to employ a team of quality assurance personnel.